saurabbh14/Multilevel_1D-TDSE/README.md

 ```
 $ git clone https://github.com/saurabbh14/Multilevel_1D-TDSE.git
 ```
-Or you can simply downlod the [ZIP file of the repo](https://github.com/saurabbh14/Multilevel_1D-TDSE/archive/refs/heads/master.zip) and unzip in the intended directory.
+Or you can simply download the [ZIP file of the repo](https://github.com/saurabbh14/Multilevel_1D-TDSE/archive/refs/heads/master.zip) and unzip it in the intended directory.

-Navigate to the directory where you have cloned or unzip the git repo.
+Navigate to the directory where you have cloned or unzipped the git repo.
 ```
 $ cd $Dir_path
 ```

-Once in the directory, just run following command
+Once in the directory, just run the following command
 ```
 $ nix build
 ```